 Alone, any one of these problems may not cause a seasoned investor to walk away from a deal.
 But they are all typical of older homes and if two or more issues pop up during renovation, they could substantially cut into your profits and lower your ARV.
 Fortunately, they can all be avoided—or used as bargaining chips for a lower purchase price—if you spot them before closing.

-Get the Funds You Need to Reno That Older Property: Borrow Better today!
+Get the Funds You Need to Fix and Flip the Right Property: Borrow Better today!